rollup/rollup/docs/05-plugins.md

 ### Asset URLs

-To reference an asset URL reference from within JS code, use the `import.meta.ROLLUP_ASSET_URL_[assetId]` replacement.
+To reference an asset URL reference from within JS code, use the `import.meta.ROLLUP_ASSET_URL_assetReferenceId` replacement.
 This will generate code that depends on the output format and generates a URL that points to the emitted file in the target environment.
 Note that all formats except CommonJS and UMD assume that they run in a browser environment where `URL` and `document` are available.

 The following example will detect imports of `.svg` files, emit the imported files as assets, and return their URLs to be used e.g. as the `src` attribute of an `img` tag: